Red Dead Redemption 2: Development

 Preliminary work on Red Dead Redemption 2 began shortly following the release of the original game, Red Dead Redemption (2010).
 Rockstar San Diego, the studio behind the original game, had a rough outline of the game by mid-2011, and by late 2012, rough scripts of the game had been completed.
-When Rockstar Games realized a group of distinct studios would not necessarily work, it co-opted all of its studios into one large team, dubbed Rockstar Studios, to facilitate development between 1,600 people; a total of around 2,000 people worked on the game.
+When Rockstar Games realized a group of distinct studios would not necessarily work, it co-opted all of its studios into one large team, presented simply as Rockstar Games, to facilitate development between 1,600 people; a total of around 2,000 people worked on the game.
 Analyst estimations place the game's combined development and marketing budget between US$370 million and US$540 million, which would make it one of the most expensive video games to develop.

-While the main theme of the original game was to protect family at all costs, Red Dead Redemption 2 tells the story of the breakdown of a family in the form of the Van der Linde gang.
+While the main theme of the original game was to protect family at all costs, Red Dead Redemption 2 tells the story of a family's breakdown in the Van der Linde gang.
 The team was interested in exploring the story of why the gang fell apart, as frequently mentioned in the first game.
 Rockstar's Vice President of Creativity Dan Houser was inspired by film and literature when writing the game, though he avoided contemporary works to avoid being accused of stealing ideas.
 The team was not specifically inspired by film or art but rather real locations.
-The team was focused on creating an accurate reflection of the time, with people and locations.
-The citizens in the game feature a contrast between rich and poor, while the locales contrast between the civilization and the wilderness.
+They sought to create an accurate reflection of the time, with people and locations: the citizens feature a contrast between rich and poor, while the locales contrast between civilization and wilderness.
+Houser viewed the game as historical fiction, opting to allude to historical events instead of retelling them due to their unpleasantness.